Asteski/WinMac/README.md

 - Force Taskbar to go automatically on top upon deployment
 - Hide Windows Terminal options from Start Menu
 - Deploy OhMyPosh configuration for Powershell
+- Replace Programs directory with Applications Shell object to show all installed apps

 ## Credit: